Hedgeturd/SU-Font-Tool/README.md

 - Groups which holds Cells,
 - Cell Messages that contain text data,
 - Cell ColourMain that control the text colour,
-- Cell Highlights which allows for more than one text colour.<br>
+- Cell Highlights which allows for more than one text colour.

 ### XML
 Once happy with your changes, you can drag and drop your XML file onto the Program to create an FCO/FTE file